The feed has a problem. And it's getting worse.

 Your audience sees dozens of posts before breakfast.
 By noon, your morning post is buried.
 By tomorrow, it never existed.

-That is not pessimism.
-That is the actual mechanics of the LinkedIn feed in 2025.
+That isn't pessimism.
+That's the actual mechanics of the LinkedIn feed in 2026.
 Most posts live between two and 48 hours, depending on early engagement.
-After that, they are gone.
+After that, they're gone.

 "On LinkedIn today, publishing is easy.
 Being seen is the hard part."

-The algorithm does not reward consistency.
+The algorithm doesn't reward consistency.
 It rewards performance.
 Post something flat and the feed buries it within the hour.
-Post something that earns genuine reactions in the first 60 to 90 minutes and the algorithm pushes it further.
+Post something that earns real reactions in the first 60 to 90 minutes and the algorithm pushes it further.
 That early window is everything.

-The problem is that most B2B brands optimize for output, not for performance.
+Most B2B brands optimise for output, not performance.
 They schedule posts.
 They hit publish.
 They move on.
-Then they wonder why the numbers never move.
+Then they wonder why the numbers never move with them.

-"The algorithm does not care how hard you worked on it.
-It only cares how fast your audience responds."
+"The algorithm doesn't care how hard you worked on the post.
+It only cares how fast your audience reacts to it."

-Here is the uncomfortable part.
+Here's the uncomfortable part.
 In a feed full of AI-generated filler, quality is no longer a differentiator.
-It is the floor.
+It's the floor.

 Posts that are vague, generic, or safe get scrolled past without a second thought.
 Your audience has become extremely good at detecting content that was produced to fill a schedule rather than to say something real.
-They feel it instantly, even if they cannot explain why.
+They feel it instantly, even if they can't articulate why.

 Quality means a genuine point of view.
 It means a first sentence that earns the second.
 It means one clear idea, fully developed, in a format that respects the reader's time.
 That bar is higher than it was two years ago.
-It is going to keep rising.
+It's going to keep rising.

-"Generic content does not just underperform.
-It actively damages how your brand is perceived."
+"Generic content doesn't just underperform.
+It actively damages how your brand gets perceived."

 Even great ideas need the right packaging.
 A wall of text earns a different kind of attention than a tight carousel.
 A short video earns a different kind of attention than a long-form document post.
 Neither is universally better.
 Both are tools for different goals.